godcloutier/officialdogevm/README.md

 ## TO BE DEVELOPED IN THIS VERSION

-- Communication Proxy with the chain (a la rosetta api? protocol buffers? something better?)
+- Communication Proxy with the chain (rust)
 - DOGITY : The language to code the contracts
 - An ipfs connector to decentralize assets (contract descriptions, file types, etc) @Dogeconomy idea
 - A secure way to anonymize transactions at high level (leaving low level code untouch) with key exchange to secure possible sensitive content (use case: medical field per example)